OrdnanceSurvey/GeoDataViz-Toolkit/Colours/README.md

 These colour palettes have been selected to offer a good range of options depending on your data.
 We have carefully considered [colour vision deficiencies](https://en.wikipedia.org/wiki/Color_blindness) and each colour scheme has been tested for compatibility.
 These colours take inspiration from other people's great work, OS' history and our own experiences.

+## Update 01/05/2024

+We have recently added two new CVD friendly diverging colour palettes which you can find when downloading GDV colour palettes v0.8.pdf

 _You can view and download the colour palette PDF from this repository.
 You can also use the JSON to reference the colours in your web projects._

 ![Colour palettes](https://raw.githubusercontent.com/OrdnanceSurvey/GeoDataViz-Toolkit/master/img/Colour-palettes-2.png)